drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Alteration of Ring Size: Principle

-The modification of the size of a ring can alter the molecular geometry and the relative location of the pharmacophoric elements; this can affect the biological properties of the molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/alteration-ring-size-principle-b37a9ad5'><i class='fa fa-play' aria-hidden='true'></i></button>The modification of the size of a ring can alter the molecular geometry and the relative location of the pharmacophoric elements; this can affect the biological properties of the molecule.

 ![](https://media.drugdesign.org/course/ligand-based-approaches/alteration.gif){: loading=lazy }

 ### Alteration of Ring Size: Imipramine

-Imipramine is a tricyclic antidepressant drug.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/alteration-ring-size-imipramine-2058a423'><i class='fa fa-play' aria-hidden='true'></i></button>Imipramine is a tricyclic antidepressant drug.
 The central seven membered ring was modified to six and to five membered ring structures.
 Dimetacrine has a central six-membered ring, and this drug has an antidepressant action comparable to that of imipramine.

 === "2D"